alexobviously/chess960.dart/README.md

-chess.dart
+chess960.dart
 ==========

+chess960.dart is based on [chess.dart](https://pub.dev/packages/chess), with some light modifications to adapt it to [Chess 960](https://en.wikipedia.org/wiki/Fischer_random_chess) rules.

-chess.dart is a library for legal chess move generation, maintenance of chess game state, and conversion to and from the formats FEN and PGN.
+It handles legal chess move generation, maintenance of chess game state, and conversion to and from the FEN and PGN formats.
 It has no external dependencies.

-It is a port of chess.js to Dart.
-It aims to include all of the functionality in the original library, while making the API a little bit more Dart-like.
-In limited testing, the Dart version (after some refactoring) now outperforms the JavaScript original.

-At this early stage, it is working, and passes all of the unit tests which come with chess.js (which you can find in the *test* directory).
-However, beyond this, it is not tested in production.

 ## A Random Game